 5. Construction and Field Service — Site delivery, materials checklist, project cost closure

 Construction site deliveries present a different operational challenge from retail or commercial account delivery.
 There may not be a fixed receiving function.
 The person accepting delivery may be a site manager, a foreman, or a subcontractor who has different authority levels.
-The delivery may be of materials that need to be placed in a specific location on a large site, and the proof of delivery needs to evidence not just that the goods arrived but that they were placed correctly.
+The delivery may be of materials that need to be placed in a specific location on a large site, and the electronic proof of delivery needs to evidence not just that the goods arrived but that they were placed correctly.

 - Site photo with location context: evidence of placement at the correct location on site, not just arrival at the gate